 Conclusion

-A database management system is a program that enables you to store, modify, and query data.
 This article looks at the different types of DBMS software available and how they can benefit your business.
-We also took a look at the features offered by some of the most popular DBMS programs on the market.
+We also looked at the features offered by some of the most popular DBMS programs on the market.